git-lfs/git-lfs/docs/api/README.md

 HTTPS is strongly encouraged for all production Git LFS servers.

+If your Git LFS server authenticates with NTLM then you must provide your credentials to `git-credential` in the form `username:DOMAIN\user password:password`.
+You must additionally set `ConcurrentTransfers=1` in your Git config.

 ### Hypermedia

 The Git LFS API uses hypermedia hints to instruct the client what to do next.